 Toyohara Kunichika (豊原國周 1835-1900) is one of the artists whose works have been closely associated with aniline dyes (to a degree that is somewhat undeserved).
 His first teacher was [Ichiôsai] Toyohara Chikanobu (dates unknown; personal name Toriyama Shinji), a minor artist of the Hasegawa school working in the Kanô style of painting.
 (This first Chikanobu should not be confused with the later and better known Chikanobu who was Kunichika's own pupil — [Yôshû] Toyohara Chikanobu, 1838-1912.)
 Kunichika probably joined the studio of Utagawa Kunisada (1786-1865) around 1848 when he was 13 years of age, and he ultimately achieved a high ranking within the Utagawa studio.

 After the death of Kunisada, Kunichika went on to become the most important designer of actor prints during the Meiji period, while also producing many bijin-ga ("pictures of beautiful women").
 He was a prolific artist, one of the last masters of ukiyo-e printmaking.
-The print shown immediately above is a good example of Meiji-period colorants used in a restrained manner.
+The print shown immediately to the right is a good example of Meiji-period colorants used in a restrained manner.
 The design was published by Takegawa Seikichi for the series Junshoku sanjûroku kasen (Thirty-six charming colors of selected beautiful women: 潤色三十六花撰).
 Dated 1881, the print also names the block carver ("Gin").
-The saturated purples and reds in this design might startle us with their saturated bright intensity, but, on the whole, the colors have been used sparingly and to positive advantage, serving the purpose of signifying elegance and fashionable modernity. ©2000-2019 by John Fiorillo
+The saturated purples and reds in this design might startle us with their saturated bright intensity, but, on the whole, the colors have been used sparingly and to positive advantage, serving the purpose of signifying elegance and fashionable modernity. ©2000-2020 by John Fiorillo